Rudbar

+Rudbar (رودبار) is a city in the Central District of Rudbar County, Gilan province, Iran, serving as capital of both the county and the district.

+Etymology

-Its name (meaning "by the river" in Persian) is a reference to the river named Sepid Rood (Sepid Roud) that passes by the city.
+Its name (meaning "by the river" in Persian) is a reference to the river Sepid Rood (Sepid Roud) that passes by the city.
 Rudbar is also called "Roodbar Zeitoun (olive)" for the olive gardens in the area.